sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 * `error.domainBound`
 * `error.domainThrown`

 Note: Probably want to log the error.
-Here are some extra fields on an error caught by a domain.
-Maybe useful for tracing errors and debugging.
+Errors caught by have extra fields that provide context that may be useful for tracing errors and debugging.

 ### Then it's up to you.